SAP-archive/teched2020-INT260/exercises/ex2-STI/ex2.1/README.md

       ![](../images/1.2.png)

 ### Run Booster
-To try out Service Ticket Intelligence, you need to make sure that your account is properly configured.
 SAP Cloud Platform creates interactive guided boosters to automate trial cockpit steps, so users can save time when trying out the services.

 Now, you will use the Set up account for Service Ticket Intelligence booster to automatically assign entitlements, update your subaccount, create a service instance and the associated service key for Service Ticket Intelligence.